Violence and video games: Studies on the effect on crime

 In 2008, records held by the US Office of Juvenile Justice and Delinquency Prevention and Office of Justice Programs indicated that arrests for violent crime in the US had decreased since the early 1990s in both children and adults.
 This decrease occurred contemporaneously with increasing sales of violent video games and increases in graphically violent content in those games.

 Studies of violent video game playing and crime have generally not supported the existence of causal links.
 Evidence from studies of juveniles as well as criminal offenders has generally not uncovered evidence for links.
 Some studies have suggested that violent video game playing may be associated with reductions in some types of aggression, such as bullying.

 Studies of mass shootings have, likewise, provided no evidence for links with violent video games.
 A 2002 report from the US Secret Service found that school shooters appeared to consume relatively low levels of violent media.
-Some criminologists have specifically referred to claims linking violent video games to mass shootings as a "myth".
+Some criminologists have referred to claims linking violent video games to mass shootings as a "myth".

 Some studies have examined the consumption of violent video games in society and violent crime rates.
 Generally, it is acknowledged that societal violent video game consumption has been associated with over an 80% reduction in youth violence in the US during the corresponding period.
-However, scholars note that, while this data is problematic for arguments that violent video games increase crime, such data is correlational and can't be used to conclude video games have caused this decline in crime.
+However, scholars note that, while this data is problematic for arguments that violent video games increase crime, such data is correlational and cannot be used to conclude video games have caused this decline in crime.

 Other studies have examined data on violent video games and crime trends more closely and have come to the conclusion that the release of very popular violent video games are causally associated with corresponding declines in violent crime in the short term.
 A 2011 study by the Center for European Economic Research found that violent video games may be reducing crime.
 This is possibly because the time spent playing games reduces time spent engaged in more antisocial activities.
 Other recent studies by Patrick Markey and Scott Cunningham have come to similar conclusions.